WA Government Architecture Decision Records

 - Validate: Trivy scan +

-- Versioning: Git tags = semantic versions (x.y.z) deployable to any environment
+- Versioning: Git tags = semantic versions (x.y.z) created on

 just deploy --env=prodwith static artifacts from ADR 004